Here’s how the new Trading 212 card works and if it’s any good

 Trading 212 vs Chase

-Trading 212’s card is not the best offer available at the moment, with Chase offering 1% on your spending.
-Though that is capped at £15 cashback a month, that’s still a spend of £1,500 every month that’s eligible.
+While the higher rate is on offer, it’s hard to earn more on your spending.
+But when it drops to 0.5%, Trading 212’s card is not the best offer available at the moment, with Chase offering 1% on your spending.
+Though Chase is capped at £15 cashback a month, that’s still a spend of £1,500 every month that’s eligible.

 Trading 212 vs American Express